 85% of employees attain quota and 51% of new hires achieve their numbers in their first year when gamification is used (source: Aberdeen)

-If you are also interested in exploring the subject of evoking creativity in your employees, read our blog on the subject here.
+If you are also interested, you can explore the subject of evoking creativity in your employees.